microsoft/factored-segmenter/README.md

 An important property of the factor representation is that it allows to fully reconstruct the original input text, it is fully _round-trippable_.
 If we encode a text as factor tuples, and then decode it, the result will be the original input string.
 FactoredSegmenter is used in machine translation by training the translation system to translate text in factor representation to text in the target language that is likewise in factor representation.
 The final surface form is then recreated by decoding factor representation in the target language.

-There is one exception to round-trippability.
+There are few exception to round-trippability.
 To support specifying specific translations for words ("phrase fixing"), FactoredSegmenter can replace token ranges by special placeholders that get translated as such.
 Alternatively, it can include the given target translation in the source string, using special factors or marker tags.
 The identity of such a token would get lost in the factored representation (instead, the translation system would remember its identity as side information).
+The C# API also allows replacing a character range on the fly (the original characters get lost).

 Lastly, it should be noted that the specific factor sets depend on configuration variables.
 For example, empirically we found no practical benefit in the `isWordEnd` factor, so this is typically disabled by a configuration setting.